-Before preparation of the dissertation is well underway, the student must file a dissertation proposal, together with the official form obtainable from the Graduate School or Music Office.
-The proposal must be approved first by the Advisory Committee, then by the Graduate Studies Committee of the Music Department, and finally by the Executive Committee of the Graduate School.
+Before preparation of the dissertation is well underway, the student must file a dissertation proposal, together with the Dissertation Proposal for Doctoral Degree form.
+The proposal must be approved first by the Advisory Committee, then by the Graduate Studies Committee of the Music Department before being submitted to the Registrar's Office.

 Ph.D. proposals are normally 8-10 pages in length with an appended bibliography, and are reviewed with the following questions in mind:

 - Is the proposal well written, well organized, and well argued?

 - Does the proposal describe a project of appropriate scope?

 - Does the student demonstrate knowledge of the subject and an understanding of the proposed method of investigation?